DEMOCRATIC PARTY OF SANTA FE COUNTY

 TAKE ACTION.
 RESIST.
 MAKE YOUR VOICE HEARD.

-New Mexico Primary Election June 2nd 2026
+New Mexico General Election November 3, 2026

 How To Vote

-- Make plan: Decide when you will go, which polling location, your mode of transportation and what to vote for by reviewing your sample ballot before voting.
+- Make a plan: Decide when you will go, which polling location, your mode of transportation and what to vote for by reviewing your sample ballot before voting.

 - Absentee ballot: To request an absentee ballot, CLICK HERE